 This line of reasoning has since been repeated in several decisions of the Supreme Court, with the Court in State of Himachal Pradesh v.
-Gian Chand20 categorically stating,
+Gian Chand20 categorically stating, is explained to the satisfaction of the court, the delay cannot itself be a ground for disbelieving and discarding the entire prosecution case."

 "12.
 Delay in lodging the FIR cannot be used as a ritualistic formula for doubting the prosecution case and discarding the same solely on the ground of delay in lodging the first information report.
-Delay has the effect of putting the court on its guard to search if any explanation has been offered for the
+Delay has the effect of putting the court on its guard to search if any explanation has been offered for the delay, and if offered, whether it is satisfactory or not. [...]
+However, if the delay